rbohl/liferay-docs/developer/frameworks/articles/data-engine/02-data-collection-api/00-intro.markdown

 unique ID, a name, and a description.
 Each individual Data Record Collection is associated with a single Data Definition's Primary Key.

-It's beneficial to add this extra layer between the records and the backing data definition because it lets you reuse the data definition.
+It's beneficial to add this extra layer between the records and the backing data definition because it lets you reuse the data definition for different purposes.
+OTHER BENEFITS?

 The Data Collections API allows the following operations: